klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 **Note:** The term "visibility constraint", is referring to capability of a POP gadget to be accessed by the application during the deserialization process.
 If the application had no visibility over the class used for the exploitation (module not loaded, version mismatch, sandboxing, altered standard library, etc.), the POP chain would fail to execute.

-While proceeding further, it is necessary to define the generic structure of a deserialization exploit:
+Before proceeding further, it is necessary to define the generic structure of a deserialization exploit:

-1. Find an application endpoint that deserialize user controllable data
+1. Find an application endpoint that deserializes user controllable data
 2. Find a **Gadget** for exploitation
 3. Develop a serializer to build the payload (Ready-to-use tools are available)
 4. Use the payload against the endpoint